davisknowles/BellyButtonBiodiversity/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Belly Button Biodiversity
+An interactive dashboard powered by plot.ly and d3.

 ![Bacteria by filterforge.com](Images/bacteria.jpg)